PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 * Holidays

 Sharing this one means people realize more easily if their colleagues are working or not.
-We use CharlieHR integrated with Slack to do this.
+We use [CharlieHR](https://charliehr.com/) integrated with [Slack](https://slack.com/) to do this.

 * Personal readmes

 These are a fun one - team members write out how they can help others, what their focus is, and quirks of working with them.
-We borrowed the idea from Sid's at GitLab, but extended it to everyone.
+We borrowed the idea from [Sid's at GitLab](https://about.gitlab.com/handbook/ceo/), but extended it to everyone.
 We make them optional, but quite a few people do them.

-TODO INSERT SOME EXAMPLE PERSONAL READMES
+[Joe's is particularly nicely written](../handbook/company/team/joe-martin).

 # You don't have to do this all at once